 Pelvic floor therapy seeks to treat these conditions, by helping the patient to fully understand and eventually regain control over their pelvic floor muscles.
 The highly trained urologists at Southeast Valley Urology have extensive experience using pelvic floor therapy to treat pelvic floor conditions.
-Board-certified urologists, Dr. Simoncini and Dr. Shaba, will take the time to fully evaluate your symptoms in order to determine the type of therapy that is right for you.
-Call (480) 924-7333 to schedule an appointment at our office in Gilbert, AZ today!
+Board-certified urologists, Dr. Simoncini and Dr. Shaba will take the time to fully evaluate your symptoms in order to determine the type of therapy that is right for you.
+Schedule an appointment at our urology clinic in Gilbert, AZ today!

 Common Conditions Involving the Pelvic Floor

 Both men and women can experience problems with their pelvic floor muscles.